deepaksood619/deepaksood619.github.io/docs/python/python-intro/data-structure/dictionary.md

 Not supported in python3, use dict1==dict2 instead

-Library deepdiff can be used for advanced comparisions
+Library deepdiff can be used for advanced comparisons

 - len(dict)